 You can order without any risk all foie gras hampers from Foie Gras Gourmet.

-Foie gras preserve is put in the fridge only a few hours before being consumed since it’s better cold than at room temperature but it will last many years in a cellar, a pantry, your garage or a cupboard in your kitchen.
+Duck foie gras and goose foie gras preserves are put in the fridge only a few hours before being consumed since it’s better cold than at room temperature but it will last many years in a cellar, a pantry, your garage or a cupboard in your kitchen.
 Once opened, leave the foie gras in its jar and consume it within a few days.

 By contrast, fresh foies gras or half-cooked foies gras, pâtés, terrines or mousses made from meat are even less recommended if they are just slightly cooked.
 Likewise, all uncooked meat (beef, chicken, lamb, pork etc.) may contain bacteria or parasites, the most famous being toxoplasma, responsible for toxoplasmosis, which are eliminated when it’s cooked.
 Always go for properly cooked meats during pregnancy … and forget about tartar steaks for a few months.